 Cost & Energy Savings

-When the lifespan of LED bulbs is factored in, as well as the energy savings from using LED bulbs, there is actually a significant amount of cost savings in the long run (see the chart at the bottom of this article).
+When the lifespan of LED bulbs is factored into the bulb's cost, as well as the energy savings from using LED bulbs, there is actually a significant amount of cost savings in the long run (see the chart at the bottom of this article).

-LED bulbs will last up to 50 times longer than an incandescent bulb, and up to 10 times longer than CFLs (data on LED longevity is on Bulbs.com).
+LED bulbs will last up to 50 times longer than incandescent bulbs (data on LED longevity is on Bulbs.com).
 Incandescent bulbs need to be replaced three, four, or even more times, before even one LED bulb needs to be replaced.

 Give Off Better Light

-There is a variety of energy efficient bulbs that are also designed with a special diffuser which can disperse the light it gives off in a more spherical direction which is favored in main room lighting fixtures or lamps.
+There is a variety of energy-efficient bulbs that are also designed with a special diffuser that can disperse the light it gives off in a more spherical direction which is favored in main room lighting fixtures or lamps.

-LED and CFL light bulbs can be used in any fixture used for incandescent lighting.
+LED and CFL light bulbs can be used in almost any fixture used for incandescent lighting.
 LED and CFL bulbs can be used in various lamps, ceiling fixtures, track lighting, outdoor lighting, and in recessed lighting fixtures.

 Environmental benefits of switching to energy-efficient light bulbs

-This quote is from the Energy Star site (where LED energy efficient light bulb kits are also available for purchase) - "If all Americans replaced their inefficient light bulbs with Energy Star certified LED bulbs, we would save more than $1.4 billion dollars in annual energy bills, and prevent more than 17 billion pounds of annual carbon pollution." (from- energystar.gov/products/lighting_fans/light_bulbs).
+This quote is from the Energy Star site (where LED energy-efficient light bulb kits are also available for purchase) - "If all Americans replaced their inefficient light bulbs with Energy Star-certified LED bulbs, we would save more than $1.4 billion dollars in annual energy bills, and prevent more than 17 billion pounds of annual carbon pollution." (from- energystar.gov/products/lighting_fans/light_bulbs).

 If more individuals would begin replacing just one incandescent bulb with a CFL or an LED bulb, the CO2 emissions associated with light bulbs (the grid-based generation of electricity needed to power most light bulbs in most buildings) would be significantly reduced.

 Data that supports the cost efficiency of LEDs/ CFLs vs. incandescents: